wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/04-block-functionality.md

 At the moment, the block displays in the editor with the scaffolded text: "Copyright Date Block – hello from the editor!"

-If you open the edit.js file in the `src` directory, and scroll to the bottom you'll see the following code:
+If you open the edit.js file in the `src` directory, and scroll past the imports to the bottom you'll see the following code:

 ```jsx
 export default function Edit() {